mmccroskey/MistLegacy/README.md

 Every Mist operation is asynchronous; each operation has a completion closure that provides feedback on whether the operation was successful, and in the case of the `fetch` and `find` operations, the closure also provides the Records requested if any exist.

-Putting all of the above together, you'll notice that every Mist operation's completion closure at least two objects.
+Putting all of the above together, you'll notice in the code below that every Mist operation's completion closure has at least two objects.
 The first is a `RecordOperationResult`, which indicates whether the relevant operation against the local cache was successful, and if not, then what went wrong.
 The second is an optional `SyncSummary`; the summary is `nil` if automatic synchronization is disabled (the default); if automatic synchronization is enabled, then the summary indicates whether syncing succeeded, and if not, then what went wrong.

 **All the examples below assume that automatic synchronization is enabled.**